The ATO is reminding all taxpayers who lodge their own income tax return to do so before the fast-approaching due date, 31 October 2024.

 “If you’re using a tax agent, you need to be on their books before then.”

-“If you believe you may have difficulty meeting your tax obligations, contact the ATO prior to the deadline to lodge so that we can take your circumstances into account.”
+“If you believe you may have difficulty meeting your tax obligations, contact the ATO before the deadline to lodge so that we can take your circumstances into account.”

-If a taxpayer with simple tax affairs, the ATO has recommended lodging online through myTax as most of the information needed is pre-filled.
+If a taxpayer has simple tax affairs, the ATO has recommended lodging online through myTax as most of the information needed is pre-filled.

-The ATO has also reminded people to make sure their claims for work-related expenses are accurate and updated from the previous year.
+The ATO has also reminded people to ensure their claims for work-related expenses are accurate and updated from the previous year.

-“If your circumstances have changed, then so will your deductions,” Thomson said.
+“If your circumstances have changed, so will your deductions,” Thomson said.

 “We see a lot of people changing jobs but not their claims.
 Remember, the job that you do affects the deductions you can claim.”

-Along with the reminder, it is important tax payers are aware there can be penalties for lodging a tax return late.
+Along with the reminder, taxpayers must be aware there can be penalties for lodging a tax return late.

 You are not authorised to post comments.